 DIY PR is simply about budgeting your time to build your personal contact list of journalists, bloggers, analysts, and influencers in your industry and prioritizing them to get maximum impact.
 Once you have everyone's contact details in a database, you can start distributing your press releases directly to them and see what sticks.
 Do realize that these people are getting anywhere from 50-500 press releases per day, so unless you can create engaging headlines and text, you may be viewed as an irritant.

 Target the top 3-5 people you really want to reach and follow up.
 Persistently.
 Consistently.
 You don't want to reach out every day or every week, but make sure you keep them informed of your news in hopes that one day you'll get their attention.
-Then, continually add names in increments of 3-5 until you have a solid list, and keep up with them, their shifting interests, and their editorial calanders.
+Then, continually add names in increments of 3-5 until you have a solid list, and keep up with them, their shifting interests - and, of course, the publications they are leaving and joining - or the Substack newsletter they have created to cover the industry independent of a traditional publication.

 Just find the time to do it within all your other responsibilities.